-In July, International IDEA published the Guide Cybersecurity in Elections: Models of Interagency collaboration, which charts how channels of communication and co-operation between EMBs, security agencies and cyber-security expert bodies have developed in twenty countries.
+In July, International IDEA published the guide, Cybersecurity in Elections: Models of Interagency Collaboration, which charts how channels of communication and co-operation between EMBs, security agencies and cyber-security expert bodies have developed in 20 countries.
 There is a parallel need for the establishment of channels of communication for approaching the information that is circulating within the system, as well as the security of the system itself.

 4. A focus on developing the positive influences of social media and technology on democratic, as well as mitigating the negatives